The House of Lancaster

 Edmund Beaufort was the second son of Edmund Beaufort, 2nd Duke of Somerset and his wife, Eleanor Beauchamp.
 In 1470, the exiled Lancastrian Queen Margaret of Anjou was reconciled with her erstwhile enemy Warwick the Kingmaker, who had been alienated by Edward IV's policies and his marriage to the commoner Elizabeth Woodville.
 These unlikely allies united in an attempt to restore her husband Henry VI to the throne.
 Their alliance was cemented by the marriage of Margaret's son, the Lancastrian Prince of Wales to Warwick's younger daughter, Anne Neville.
 Warwick invaded England and briefly reinstated Henry as king before meeting his end in combat with Edward IV at the Battle of Barnet in 1471.

-Somerset was given command of the Lancastrian right wing, and led a charge against the Yorkist left under William, Lord Hastings, which went unsupported by either the Earl of Devon or Lord Wenlock, resulting in Somerset's force being driven back and suffering heavy losses.
-The enraged Somerset galloped back to the Lancastrian lines and rode up to the aged Wenlock, a former Yorkist, who commanded the centre, furiously demanding to know why he had failed to provide support and without waiting for a reply, split his skull with a battleaxe in his rage.
+Somerset was given command of the Lancastrian right wing, and led a charge against the Yorkist left under William, Lord Hastings, which went unsupported by either the Earl of Devon or Lord Wenlock.
+This resulted in Somerset's force being driven back and suffering heavy losses.
+The enraged Somerset galloped back to the Lancastrian lines and rode up to the aged Wenlock, a former Yorkist, who commanded the centre, furiously demanding to know why he had failed to provide support.
+Without waiting for a reply, he split his skull with a battleaxe in his rage.
 Queen Margaret's son, the eighteen year old Edward, Prince of Wales, the last legitimate descendant of the House of Lancaster, was killed either in battle or during its aftermath.

 After the inevitable rout of the Lancastrian army, Somerset and other Lancastrian leaders claimed sanctuary at Tewkesbury Abbey, Two days later, Somerset and the other leaders were dragged out of the Abbey, and were ordered by Richard Duke of Gloucester and the Duke of Norfolk, Constable of England, to be put to death after perfunctory trials.
 Edmund Beaufort, along with and his younger brother John Beaufort, Marquess of Dorset and Prince Edward of Lancaster who had both fallen in the battle, were buried at the Abbey.